 I’ve visited many glaciers before but honestly, my favorite is… you guessed it, Perito Moreno Glacier.
 Perito Moreno Glacier is located in Patagonia in Los Glaciares National Park and is a highlight of the region itself.
 This amazing piece of ice is really something you have to see with your own eyes.

 For one, it’s one of the only glaciers in the world that continues to grow and reseed at a similar rate.
 This means that you can see huge chunks of ice fall from its face and into the lake below.
-It’s crazy to see and the sound is like a bomb going off!
+It’s crazy to see and the sound so loud!

 Bailey and I were lucky enough to join the Perito Moreno glacier trekking tour which was amazing.
 For an hour and a half, we hiked on the glacier staring into deep crevasses and drinking pure glacier water!